Confusedfish/confusedfish.github.io/_posts/2018_Spain/2018-4-16-Shifting-body-clocks.md

 ---

 We may have only travelled to a time zone one hour different to our own, but in adapting to the Spanish way of life, we might as well have travelled all the way to Australia.
-We are here for 6 weeks – and boy are we gonna need it to rearrange our body clocks to cope so this is a bit of a shock to the system!
+We are here for 6 weeks – and boy are we gonna need it to rearrange our body clocks to cope with 9pm dinners.
+Back home we would be eating at 5pm so this is a bit of a shock to the system!

 In our new world order a typical day may go something like this: